Prepare your development environment on Linux

 Update the SDK and runtime

-To update to the latest version of the SDK and runtime, run the following commands (deselect the SDKs that you don't want):
+To update to the latest version of the SDK and runtime, run the following commands:

 Updating the packages might cause your local development cluster to stop running.
 Restart your local cluster after an upgrade by following the instructions on this page.